open-sdg/open-sdg/docs/updates.md

 * Configurable footer menu
 * Secondary heading on indicator pages to use `indicator_available` instead of `graph_title`
 * Ability to report indicator status by custom criteria (such as tier, agency, etc.)
-* Improved site-wide search, including pages, goals, and indicators
+* Improved and redesigned site-wide search, including pages, goals, and indicators
 * News/post functionality - show post excerpts on news page
 * Set background to white for pages and footer
 * Add shadows to goal tiles on front page for more depth